List of spaceflight-related accidents and incidents: During spaceflight

-As of January 2025, there have been five incidents in which a spacecraft in flight suffered crew fatalities, killing a total of 15 astronauts and 4 cosmonauts.
-Of these, two had reached the internationally recognized edge of space when or before the incident occurred, one had reached the U.S. definition of space at 266,000 ft, and one was planned to do so.
+As of 17 April 2026, there have been five incidents in which a spacecraft in flight suffered crew fatalities, killing a total of 15 astronauts and 4 cosmonauts.
+Of these, two had reached the internationally recognized edge of space (100 km or 62mi above sea level) when or before the incident occurred, one had reached the U.S. definition of space at 266,000 ft, and one was planned to do so.
 In each of these accidents, the entire crew was killed.
-As of December 2023, a total of 676 people have flown into space and 19 of them have died.
-This sets the current statistical fatality rate at 2.8 percent.
+As of April 2026, a total of 791 people have flown into space and 19 of them have died in related incidents.
+This sets the current statistical fatality rate at 2.4 percent.

 NASA astronauts who died on duty are memorialized at the Space Mirror Memorial at the Kennedy Space Center Visitor Complex in Merritt Island, Florida.
 Cosmonauts who died on duty under the Soviet Union were generally honored by burial at the Kremlin Wall Necropolis in Moscow.
 No Soviet or Russian cosmonauts have died during spaceflight since 1971.